ricardojoserf/MemorySnitcher/README.md

 <br>

 ## Approach 3: Address leak by design

 Once the previous technique is explained to the Blue Team, (I guess) they could create rules to detect it!
-So, what if instead of printing it, we create a program which leaks the addresses "by mistake"?
+So, what if instead of printing it, we create a program which leaks the addresses "by mistake" (but on purpose)?
 Can AV and EDR solutions detect this?
-This is a honest question, I do not know the answer xD

-### 3.1.
-Format String Vulnerability
+### Leak 1: Format String Vulnerability

 This simple code should leak the 0xAAAAAAAAAA and 0xBBBBBBBBBB values in the "leakme1" and "leakme2" variables: